 “Huh?”, you might say.
 Let me flesh it out for you.
 Christians should not attempt to read the Bible without the help of the Holy Spirit.
 Even though the Bible has multiple human authors with different personalities, proclivities, cultural backgrounds, and writing styles (compare John’s writing with Paul’s), the reality is that behind all of this is the one Author: God Himself.
 “All Scripture is breathed out by God”, says Paul to Timothy (2 Timothy 3:16).

-There first thing we should do before we lay our eyes upon the text is to ask God to help us understand what we are about to read.
+There first thing we should do before we lay our eyes on the text is to ask God to help us understand what we are about to read.
 I know this sounds basic, and some may even think that it’s unnecessary to say.
 But the truth is that we do not have because we do not ask.
 If we do not ask for understanding, can we really expect to get it on our own?
 Are we so presumptuous to think that we can pursue the knowledge of God without God’s help?
 God has given us His Word so that we might grow in the knowledge of the Lord Jesus.
 But spiritual truths can only be discerned with the help of the Author.
 As Paul prayed for the Ephesians, we must also pray that we would be given “the spirit of wisdom and revelation in the knowledge of Him.”
 (Ephesians 1:17) We must ask the Author of the Word to come alongside us during our time of reading and give us an understanding of the text.
 You will be amazed by how willing our God is to open up His Word to those who depend upon Him for understanding.
 And we express that dependence by coming to Him in prayer.

 This may sound contrary to what you might have been told: Forget scheduled reading plans IF you find yourself reading the Bible just to check it off as something else that you need to get done for the day.
 Many of us feel guilty about not reading every day or give up on reading, especially if we fail to meet the expectations of some “reading plan.”
 Now, I’m not knocking reading plans.
 They can be useful…for some people.